-Time to bring back to life another old recipe, an old but gold I’d say: my no baking powder waffles with whole wheat flour and basically no sugar (except for the one into the honey!).
+Time to bring back to life another old recipe, an old but gold I'd say: my no baking powder waffles with whole wheat flour and basically no sugar (except for the honey!).

 This recipe is easy, quick, foolproof; it has fibers and no excessive useless amount of sugar in it.
-Is there anything healthier?!
+Is there anything better?!

-You just found the perfect healthy waffle recipe for your waffle maker, my friend!
+You just found the perfect healthy waffle recipe to brighten your breakfast up, my friend!

 Today's healthy breakfast: whole wheat no baking powder waffles

-This recipe was born about a couple of years ago when me and my beloved community were discussing about baking powder sensitivity on my private Facebook group (that is now archived ‘cuz I don’t have time for everything sigh).
+This recipe was born about a couple of years ago when me and my lovely little community were discussing baking powder sensitivity on my private Facebook group (that is now archived 'cuz I don't have time for everything sigh).

-At the time, I decided to substitute this chemical leavening agent with baking soda + lemon juice (acidic substance).
+At the time, I decided to substitute this chemical leavening agent with baking soda + lemon juice (which is an acidic substance).

 Now, I'm still not 100% this is suitable for those who are sensitive/intolerant to baking powder, because it's technically related to soda.
 So PLEASE make sure you can eat it first!